 Obviously, sustainable and cost-effective technologies are what we favor, as we do care about the environment, and think clean and green is also long-term practical, and can be made more so as more people invest in it, and economies of scale grow, and technologies are improved.
 That said, as trained journalists, we keep our personal biases out of coverage, as we think objectivity is more credible than openly biased advocacy, and thus better serves everyone’s interests.
 We also realize this endeavor to lead away from petroleum is ongoing, and it is in a sense a case of “may the best technology win.”
 Presently many powertrain and related technologies are competing, and it appears this will be the case for years if not indefinitely, as each technology’s respective percentage of market share adjusts along the way.

-Whether you’re a car person, technology buff, or just like a good drama, these are actually exciting times in the history of society which for over a 100 years has developed a whole world on petroleum.
+Whether you’re a car person, technology buff, or just like a good drama, these are actually exciting times in the history of society which for over one-hundred years has developed a whole world on petroleum.
 We stay mindful of these aspects too, and try to give you a front-row seat.

 Car reviews, interactive tools, news, and user forums are designed to help car shoppers make informed purchase decisions.
 HybridCars.com works closely with Baum & Associates to produce its Hybrid Market Dashboard, and with academic institutions and industry analysts to conduct research related to the emerging market for hybrid, alternative fuel, and electric cars.